-Perhaps a couple of years ago, I had the privilege to be in the company of a great prelate just after he had offered a pontifical High Mass in the old rite.
+Perhaps a couple of years ago, in Western Ireland, I had the privilege to be in the company of a very great prelate just after he had offered a pontifical High Mass in the old rite.

 Suddenly, quite out of the blue, he murmurred: "So beautiful, so beautiful.
 Why do they hate it so much?"

-Afterwards, I started to recall the events which followed our entry into Full Communion with the See of S Peter, when a determined effort was made to prevent my admission to the presbyterate of the Latin Church.
+Afterwards, I started to recall the events which followed our entry into Full Communion with the See of S Peter.
+A determined effort was made to prevent my own admission to the presbyterate of the Latin Church.
 During those long, difficult, and extraordinarily painful months, I had the advice and support of some very good and holy men.
 I shall eternally be grateful to them.
 I remember all of the things that were said to me.

 One of them said, and repeated it a number of of times, "John, you simply must realise how strongly these people feel about the 'Extraordinary Form'".